 Management Station is NT/2000-based and runs on an NT domain server.
 It saves and restores configuration values, resets to factory default values, installs the SSL certificate by the user, exports an NT user base to all NAS systems, duplicates user information across the NAS and has auto discovery of NAS devices on the network.

-While acknowledging the product seems to have some interesting features at its price point, Dennis Martin, an analyst with the Evaluator Group, Greenwood Village, Colo., cautioned that some of the same NAS functionality is already embedded in many operating systems through file
+While acknowledging the product seems to have some interesting features at its price point, Dennis Martin, an analyst with the Evaluator Group, Greenwood Village, Colo., cautioned that some of the same NAS functionality is already embedded in many operating systems through file service systems.
+"It would probably compete with products Veritas Servpoint NAS and is clearly aimed at the mid-to low-end market," he said.

 "Clearly this is another product option to consider and proof that the NAS market is becoming very competitive," he added.